dilawar/magika/python/README.md

 # Magika Python Package

 Magika is a novel AI powered file type detection tool that rely on the recent advance of deep learning to provide accurate detection.
-Under the hood, Magika employs a custom, highly optimized Keras model that only weighs about 1MB, and enables precise file identification within milliseconds, even when running on a single CPU.
+Under the hood, Magika employs a custom, highly optimized Keras model that only weighs a few MBs, and enables precise file identification within milliseconds, even when running on a single CPU.

 Use Magika as a command line client or in your Python code!
+We also have bindings for others.

 Please check out Magika on GitHub for more information and documentation: [https://github.com/google/magika](https://github.com/google/magika).